bclynch/edm/README.md

 - ~~SEO work with titles for pages~~
 - ~~Create + add logo~~
 - ~~Make location search work for cities and regions~~
+- Fix footer
+    - ~~Styling mobile~~
+    - ~~Maybe some nice links to popular regions~~
+        - ~~Would be nice to have a page with all countries, regions, cities like https://www.eventbrite.com/directory/sitemap/~~
+    - Fix / create social links
+    - About page
+    - Contact Page
+    - Terms / privacy

 - Create Event Page
     -